 …making mini-books covering details that you’ve studied.
 After making a variety of mini-books about a larger topic, all the books are put together in a large folder.
 The finished product is called a lapbook because it’s large and covers your lap.

-Lapbooks take on many different shapes and sizes, it just depends on how creative you are or want to be.
-Personally I use manila folders and card stock to create our books.
+These books take on many different shapes and sizes, it just depends on how creative you are or want to be.
+We use manila folders and colorful card stock to create our books.
 I’m not the most crafty person in the world, so I stick to the basics.

-Currently we are using Discovering Jesus in Genesis for our bible lessons.
-Each day we read one lesson then create a mini book, symbol, or other small craft to put in our lapbook.
+Once I realized that lapbooks weren’t only for science and history, we used them for all our subjects.
+This book was used with Discovering Jesus in Genesis for our bible lessons.
+Each day we read one lesson then create a mini book, symbol, or other small craft to put in our book.

 Money lapbook (from Jennifer)